MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Related Work

-\paragraph{Multilingual QA Resources} Table~\ref{evalset-comparison} compares publicly available multilingual question answering evaluation sets that support several languages.
+\respace \paragraph{Multilingual QA Resources} Table~\ref{evalset-comparison} compares the largest publicly available multilingual question answering evaluation sets.
 The table highlights the following properties of each dataset: whether the available gold answers are independent of retrieved documents, whether examples are aligned across languages, and the number of languages and examples provided.
 MLQA \citep{lewis2019mlqa} and XQuAD \citep{artetxe2019cross} are examples of SQuAD-style extractive datasets, employing human translators to create parallel examples.
 Both MLQA and XQuAD ensure that all answers are answerable (discarding ``No Answer'' examples), and derive answers from provided documents.
-MLQA also employs heuristics to match Wikipedia passages across languages, and only guarantees that all languages' examples are parallel with various parts of the English corpus, but only partially parallel with each other.
-XQA \citep{liu2019xqa}, one of the few retrieval-independent QA datasets, offers cloze-style questions, and leverages Wikipedia's daily questions and entity answers to populate document-independent answers.
+XQA \citep{liu2019xqa}, one of the few retrieval-independent QA datasets, offers cloze-style questions, leveraging Wikipedia's daily questions and entity answers to populate document-independent answers.
 TyDi \citep{clark2020tydi}, like \mkqa{}, focuses on typological diversity in its wide language selection.
-Unlike previously mentioned datasets, TyDi incorporates a broader distribution of question types, and more realistic set of annotation options, including ``No Answer'' and ``Yes''/``No'' answers.
-However, TyDi annotations are based on the retrieval system used by the authors (Google search); hence their answers are actually start and end indices for spans of text within a given passage.
+While TyDi offers a more natural distribution of questions, its annotations are based on the retrieval system used by the authors (Google search); hence their answers are actually start and end indices for spans of text within a given passage.
+Xor-QA \citep{asai2020xor} explores cross-lingual subtasks by re-annotating 40k TyDi examples, over 7 languages, sourcing answers from English documents and translating them back to the target language.
 Many of these multilingual resources have been bundled into cross-lingual benchmarks, such as XTREME \citep{hu2020xtreme} and XGLUE \citep{liang2020xglue}.